conoroshea1996/elderJsTest/src/routes/blog/hirehive-can-help-hire-multilingual-candidates.md

 ---
-title: "How HireHive can help you hire multilingual candidates"
+title: 'How HireHive can help you hire multilingual candidates'
-date: "2017-09-20"
+date: '2017-09-20'
 categories:
-  - "hirehive-updates"
+  - 'hirehive-updates'
-slug: "hirehive-can-help-hire-multilingual-candidates"
+slug: 'hirehive-can-help-hire-multilingual-candidates'
-seoTitle: "How HireHive can help you hire multilingual candidates"
+seoTitle: 'How HireHive can help you hire multilingual candidates'
-seoDescription: "Do you want to expand your company into the global market and acquire more customers?
-Hiring multilingual candidates may be the first step forward."
+seoDescription: 'Do you want to expand your company into the global market and acquire more customers?
+Hiring multilingual candidates may be the first step forward.'
-author: "Rachel-Hill"
+author: 'Rachel-Hill'
-coverImage: "/images/pexels-photo-269850.jpeg"
+coverImage: '/images/pexels-photo-269850.jpeg'
 ---

 _Do you want to expand your company into the global market and acquire more customers?
 [Hiring multilingual candidates](https://hirehive.com/recruiting-features/multilingual-hiring/) may be the first step forward._